JGAguilar626/simple-bin-count-simulator/README.md

 -----

-While in the SBC process, at the screens in which the user is prompted to enter to count items, the user can also input:
+While in the SBC process, at the screens in which the user is prompted to count/re-count items, the user can also input:

 ![image](https://user-images.githubusercontent.com/129235347/229245325-9d88ffde-a28c-4dcf-b388-a7f3ed4c9f84.png)